-Registered Sign Language Interpreters (RSLI’s) are specially trained professionals whose job is to convey the messages of people who do not share the same language, culture, or way of communicating.
-Hiring an interpreter will provide communication accessibility and therefore equal access to the information that is being shared.
-Our interpreters are all (RSLI’s) who are members of the West Coast Association of Visual Language Interpreters (WAVLI) and the Canadian Association of Sign Language Interpreters (CASLI).
+Sign Language Interpreters are specially trained professionals whose job is to convey the messages of people who do not share the same language, culture, or way of communicating.
+Hiring a sign language interpreter will provide communication accessibility and therefore equal access to the information that is being shared.
+We use Certificate of Interpretation (COI) interpreters, Deaf Interpreters (DI’s) as well as interpreters that are members of the West Coast Association of Visual Language Interpreters (WAVLI) and the Canadian Association of Sign Language Interpreters (CASLI).
 They adhere to a strict Code of Ethics and strive to interpret all utterances faithfully and confidentially.

 Website made with love by Harc.